Jack-Vant/mips-to-bits/README.md

 # mips-to-bits
-Converts MIPS instructions to 32 digit binary text file (or 8 digit hexadecimal)
+Converts MIPS instructions into a .txt file with lines of 32 digit binary (or 8 digit hexadecimal)